FDA-AI/FDAi/docs/treaty/logical-treaty.md

 Historical examples show that petitions with support from over **1% of the population** have a high likelihood of being adopted.

-So all you have to do is
+So all you have to do is convince a small fraction of your friends to sign this treaty and convince them to convince a small fraction of their friends to sign this treaty and so on.

 ## Factors Influencing Time Investment